zach-nitin/Regression_models/README.md

-You will find the different kinds of regression models here :D
+You will find the different kinds of regression models here